xyeres/streamy/MusicEditorTips.md

 Features
 - add `featured` to an items `tags` array makes it featured on front page
 - `promo:string` value is the promo verbeage that will be included with the featured item
+- if you want an album to have an arbitrary featured 'pill' on its name then just give it field of `featured: true` - bool